-If I understand this question properly, they way we go about evaluating a site start with zoning, setbacks, deed restrictions, etc. All the things that tell us where we can – and where we can’t, build a house.
+If I understand this question properly, the way we go about evaluating a site start with zoning, setbacks, deed restrictions, etc. All the things that tell us where we can – and where we can’t, build a house.
 From there we look at any natural features the site might contain – trees, topography, possible water areas, in order to see what items can be used to benefit the design and which items will provide hindrances to the design.
-From there, it’s a balancing act between what the land offers and what the clients program dictates.
+From there, it’s a balancing act between what the land offers and what the client’s program dictates.

 What software do architects use and need?

 If you were to ask 10 architects this question, you would get 11 answers.
 In our office, we use Revit.
 Other software that is routinely used is SketchUp and Photoshop.
 There are all sorts of other platforms out there that allow some really amazing 3D work but our clients generally don’t request that level of visualization and probably appreciate that we don’t “just do it” and end up building that type of effort into our fee structure.

 Me personally?
 Sure – I like modern because it’s clean and simple and promotes a certain lifestyle that aligns pretty closely to my personal lifestyle beliefs.
 That having been said, I believe that I am educated, trained and experienced in a way that allows me to solve spatial and aesthetic problems systematically so that the value of the end product exceeds the sum of its parts.
 All these things collectively allow me to make informed and qualified design decisions in areas that don’t follow my personal tastes and predilections.

 Ugh – I generally hate these sorts of questions the most – I don’t really have a favorite of anything – things sort of ebb and flow in and out of the top slot.